Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 You added the templates, and modified the views.

-*Note: the polls templates are saved in the main templates directory, in `templates/polls`.
-Django allows you to save templates in the app directory, it's a matter of the developer preferences and the specific app*
+*Note: the polls templates are saved in the main templates directory, in `templates/polls/`.
+Django allows you to save templates in the app directory as well.
+Choosing between a main templates directory or the app directory is a matter of the developer preferences, style, and the specific app.*

 Commit and push: